AMID Logo

 Segregation of DG / Hold Harmless Letter

 Some dangerous goods cannot be mixed with other substances.
 They may react with other hazardous materials, chemicals, or safe items like dust, air, or water.
-Hazardous items can come into contact with incompatible substances due to spills or leaks, which can release toxic gases or lead to fires or explosions.
+Hazardous items can come into contact with incompatible substances due to spills or leaks, potentially releasing toxic gases and leading to fires or explosions.

 It is a legal requirement to ship hazardous goods from the US that are found to be incompatible with other substances and must be stored and handled separately.
 This helps prevent incidents from spills or unwanted reactions.
 You can achieve this by using a waterproof barrier or keeping a safe distance between items.